Neurotech-Hub/HubTracker/README.md

    ```

 4. **Database Setup**
-   - Render will automatically run migrations on deploy
+   - The `start.sh` script automatically runs `flask db upgrade` on each deploy
    - Database will be created fresh (no sample data)
    - First user should be created through the web interface